Activiti/activiti-cloud-examples/trending-topic-campaigns/README.md

 and deploy with `kubectl create -f logging/`

-For distributed tracing do `kubectl create -f tracing/`
+For distributed tracing do `kubectl create -f tracing/` but note that currently traceIds are not being continued from runtime bundle to connectors - this appears to be a sleuth bug.

 For logging you'll want as much ram as you can for for minikube.
 If you don't want to use it remove or change the SPRING_PROFILES_ACTIVE entries in the kub yml files to !kube.
 See also https://activiti.gitbooks.io/activiti-7-developers-guide/content/components/activiti-cloud-infra/logging.html